 As with the Black Locust, planting these trees is quite simple.
 All you need to do is ensure that you are planting them in a large area that receives ample sunlight.

-A unique attribute of the Honey Locust Tree is their leaves.
-Unlike the leaves of many other Locust plants, these are bright greenish with a yellowish tinge during the fall seasons.
-Once the leaves wither in the fall, the tree almost instantly proceeds to produce new leaves that are most pertinently visible during the Spring months.
+A unique attribute of the Honey Locust Tree is its leaves.
+Unlike the leaves of many other locust plants, these are bright green with a yellowish tinge during the fall season.
+Once the leaves wither in the fall, the tree almost instantly proceeds to produce new leaves that are most pertinently visible during the spring months.

-The Honey Locust has thorns both in leaves’ base and as well as the branches.
-Initially green, these thorns take up a dark brownish hue and turn brittle with aging.
+The Honey locust has thorns both at the leaves’ base and on the branches.
+Initially green, these thorns take on a dark brownish hue and turn brittle with age.
 They are also extremely sharp and can measure up to four inches in length.

 The flowers of these trees are pale and petite.
-In the male plants, the flowers tend to form dense cluster like shapes.
+In the male plants, the flowers tend to form dense elongated dropping clusters.
 Alternatively, in the female plants, the flowers tend to be arranged more loosely.
 Both the male and female plants have an intense scent.

 3. Skyline Honey Locust

-Growing to an average height of 45 feet, the Skyline Honey Locust is known to spread to up to 25 feet.
-It widely popular among shade trees and is best known for the delicate and yet ferny structure.
+Growing to an average height of 45 feet, the Skyline Honey Locust is known to spread up to 25 feet.
+It is widely popular among shade trees and is best known for its delicate yet ferny structure.

-The fern-like structure also casts a dappled shade right under the tree that makes it fairly upright when it comes to growth.
+The fern-like structure also casts a dappled shade right under the tree, which makes it fairly upright when it comes to growth.
 This very attribute also makes it an excellent street tree.
-It can grow tall, wide, and is consistently tolerant of every kind of weather condition.
+It can grow tall and wide and is consistently tolerant of every kind of weather condition.

-The Skyline Honey locust originates from the North American region and it is basically a form of a deciduous tree with a unique and pyramid-like shape.
-The tree has excellent landscape composition and due to its texture, one can easily double it up as an accent in homes or offices.
+The Skyline Honey locust originates from the North American region, and it is basically a form of deciduous tree with a unique and pyramid-like shape.
+The tree has excellent landscape composition and, due to its texture, one can easily double it up as an accent in homes or offices.

-Skyline Honey locusts are fairly low maintenance and you should ideally prune them in the winters after the cold has passed.
-The tree prefers thriving in complete sunlight and can perfect grow in both dry and moist soil conditions.
+Skyline Honey locusts are fairly low maintenance and you should ideally prune them in the winter after the cold has passed.
+The tree prefers to thrive in complete sunlight and can perfectly grow in both dry and moist soil conditions.

 One of its defining features is that the tree isn’t finicky about the pH level and is tolerant of all kinds of salt.